idlesign/django-oauthost/docs/source/index.rst

 1. Django 1.3+
 2. Auth Django contrib package
 3. South 0.7.1+ for Django (required for version upgrades)

-* Django Admin site contrib package is supported but not a must.
+4. Django Admin site contrib package (for quick oauthost data manipulation).

 Check list
 ----------

+* Do not use Django's brand new cookie-based session engine with oauthost, it may cause security issues.
+* Do not use OAuth1 clients as they probably won't work.
 * MIDDLEWARE_CLASSES has

   `django.contrib.sessions.middleware.SessionMiddleware`